Jay Mohr: Other work

 In June 2004, Mohr's first book, Gasping for Airtime: Two Years in the Trenches of Saturday Night Live, was published by Hyperion and chronicled his two years working on Saturday Night Live.
 In May 2010, publisher Simon & Schuster released Mohr's second book, No Wonder My Parents Drank: Tales from a Stand-Up Dad.

 Mohr's album Happy.
 And A Lot was nominated for the Grammy Award for Best Comedy Album at the 58th Annual Grammy Awards.
 The material was written by Nikki Cox, his wife at the time.

 Mohr has hosted the NASCAR Cup Series Awards Ceremony in Las Vegas since 2013.

 In 2016, Mohr became the host of the Los Angeles Rams pregame show airing Saturday evenings after college football on KABC-TV.
 He was replaced as the host in November 2016 with no explanation.

 Personal life

-Mohr has a son, Jackson, from his six-year marriage to former model Nicole Chamberlain.
+Mohr has a son, Jackson, from his six-year marriage to former model/actress Nicole Chamberlain.

-He married actress Nikki Cox on December 29, 2006.
+Mohr married actress Nikki Cox on December 29, 2006.
 Cox wrote one of his stand-up shows.
 In December 2008, he filed legal papers requesting a legal name change to Jon Ferguson Cox Mohr, adding his wife's surname.
 Their son, Meredith Daniel Mohr, was born on May 5, 2011.
-Mohr confirmed on May 16, 2017 during The Adam Carolla Show that he and Cox were "in the middle" of a divorce.
+On May 16, 2017, Mohr confirmed during The Adam Carolla Show that he and Cox were "in the middle" of a divorce.
 Their divorce was finalized in August 2018.
+In 2021, Mohr entered a rehabilitation facility to address an addiction to Adderall.

-Mohr became engaged to Los Angeles Lakers owner Jeanie Buss in December 2022.
+Mohr began dating Los Angeles Lakers owner Jeanie Buss in 2017.
+The couple became engaged in December 2022 and married on September 3, 2023.